 - Surveying municipal candidates for views on nuclear emergency preparedness in lead-up to October 27/14 municipal election: results now published.

 - Public/politician education about the use of potassium iodide (KI) in the event of a nuclear emergency.
-KI info here
+KI info on this site here.
+A very key KI-related brochure from the American Thyroid Association, here.

 - Calling on Durham Regional Council to advocate for updated nuclear emergency plans (see this post)